Jared-Glenn/Camelot_The_Resistance/README.md

 ### Sir Bedivere
 **Cards:** Success, *Failure*

-You gain the Suspend power, but only after you gain the Scabbard and choose not to move Excalibur.
+You gain the Suspend power, but only after you gain the Scabbard and choose not to move the Excalibur Search.
 Otherwise, you do not gain this power.

 ##### Suspend
-*Once per game, while Excalibur is in the Lake.*
+*Once per game, while the Excalibur Search is in the Lake.*

 After the quest cards have been collected for a quest, but before they are read, you can declare as a Guardian of Truth, Sir Bedivere, or Sir Agravaine (your choice).
 If you do, you may look at the quest cards before the leader and remove one of them.
 If you remove a Failure card, the next time you attend a quest, you MUST play a Failure card unless the Holy Grail is played on you.